wgminer/blog/structuring-design-at-2u.md

 I'm still not settled on the topic, but I have landed on a few things:

-1. Building and _maintaining_ a kickass team is top priority.
+First, building and _maintaining_ a kickass team is the top priority.
 Your value to the company is that you can keep these fickle bunch of "creative types" happy and coming to work everyday.

-2. You evangelize for design in the company.
-I know _evangelize_ is one of those lame consultant-speak words, but someone has to stick up for good design and the user's experience.
+Second, you're responsible for evangelizing good design within the company.
+That may sound like lame consultant-speak, but someone has to stick up for good design and the user's experience.

-3. There will always be cross-product work to scratch your creative itch.
+Third, there will always be cross-product work to scratch your creative itch.
 Even though most of the design work exists on the product level, frequently, a project will span several teams.
 As the director who sees across everything, you're uniquely suited to handling these types of tasks.

+## Final thoughts

+[Conclusion goes here]